devkcud/salvation/README.md

     })
 ```

+## 🫠 Contributing

+Thinking of contributing?
+That's adorable.

+Before submitting a PR, feature request, or unhinged philosophical improvement, please consult the [`CONTRIBUTING.md`](CONTRIBUTING.md).
+It's full of helpful guidelines, emotional red flags, and vague threats.

+If you're still interested after reading it, I can't stop you.
+No one can.

+## ⭐️ Validation

+If this repo made you feel something (anything at all) you can click the star.
+It won't fix your life, but it'll make this repo slightly more visible to other souls.

+> I made this section against my own will...

 ## 🧯 License

-This project uses the **The Unlicense** license (lol, jk just copy and paste into your code and believe in yourself)
+This project uses **The Unlicense** license (just copy and paste into your code and believe in yourself)